haridas/haridas.github.com/src/articles/how-to-measure-topic-coherence.md

 ### Jaccard Similarity Measure for Model

-All the above mentioned measuring mechanisms discuss about coherence of individual topic and then we are applying standard aggregation over these scores via simple arithmetic mean.
-Is there any measure the quality of all the topics or relationships between them ?
+All the above mentioned measuring mechanisms discuss coherence of individual topics and then we are applying standard aggregation over these scores via simple arithmetic mean.
+Is there any measure of the quality of all the topics or relationships between them?

-The Jaccard Similarity between topics helps to understand how the topics are dependent each other.
-If the similarity is higher means topics are very dependent each other, otherwise topics are discussing about similar domain ( eg;
+The Jaccard Similarity between topics helps to understand how the topics are dependent on each other.
+If the similarity is higher means topics are very dependent on each other, otherwise topics are discussing similar domain ( eg;
 automobile ).
-The key thing to care is, there is know good setting for this value, it's purely set based on the business requirement and nature of the data.
+The key thing to care about is, there is know good setting for this value, it's purely set based on the business requirement and nature of the data.

 <div>